luigibertaco/luigibertaco/README.md

 - 🔭 I like looking/learning/understanding the observable universe and have been trying to 📸 capture its beuty.
 - 🏕️ I have a campervan and have plans on living and working from somewhere in the woods every now and then.
 - 🤔 I enjoy discussing phylosophy and politics with anyone who likes peaceful debates.
-- 🎸 I love rock music 🤘 (used to play an sing on a punk rock band a long time ago).
+- 🎸 I love rock music 🤘 (used to play and sing on a punk rock band a long time ago).

 ### Reach me out